Coriander

 .

 Next you will be using the coriander in your recipes.
-The video shows how to cut coriander.
+For example the recipe below shows how to use coriander (cilantro) to make easy coriander chicken.

 .

-As the video’s show harvesting and chopping coriander leaves is pretty straightforward and obvious.
+As the video’s show harvesting and chopping coriander leaves for recipes is pretty straightforward and obvious.

 If you want to harvest the coriander seeds then use the methods described earlier to get your coriander to bolt.
 Then simply